segmentio/segment-docs/src/connections/destinations/catalog/wigzo/index.md

 ## Getting Started

-The first step is to make sure Wigzo supports the source type and connection mode you’ve chosen to implement.
+The first step is to make sure Wigzo supports the source type and connection mode you've chosen to implement.
 You can learn more about what dictates the connection modes we support [here](https://segment.com/docs/destinations/#connection-modes).

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "Wigzo" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Copy, then paste in your Wigzo `Organization Token`, which you can find inside the auto generated snippet under Wigzo Settings > Integration.
-4. We’ll automatically initialize Wigzo with your Organization Token upon loading analytics.js.
+4. We'll automatically initialize Wigzo with your Organization Token upon loading analytics.js.

 ## Page